-Until Normal Pension Date, the Trustees may from time to time require evidence of the Member's continued Incapacity and, if not satisfied, may suspend the pension for any period or periods before Normal Pension Date or reduce it to not less than would have been paid if Rule 5.2 (early retirement (not Incapacity)) had applied (but reduced on the advice of an actuary if the Member has given up pension for a lump sum or Dependant's pension, and disregarding the usual age limit of 55).
+Until Normal Pension Date, the Trustees may from time to time require evidence of the Member's continued Incapacity and, if not satisfied, may suspend the pension for any period or periods before Normal Pension Date or reduce it to not less than would have been paid if Rule 5.3 (early retirement (not Incapacity)) had applied (but reduced on the advice of an actuary if the Member has given up pension for a lump sum or Dependant's pension, and disregarding the usual age limit in that Rule).
 Any pensions payable on the Member's death will be adjusted appropriately on the advice of an actuary.

-Once the Trustees have decided which level of benefits will be provided under this Rule 5.3, their decision will not be subject to later review if the Member's circumstances deteriorate.
+Once the Trustees have decided which level of benefits will be provided under this sub-Rule 5.4, their decision will not be subject to later review if the Member's circumstances deteriorate.